 Similar to some states in America, Maine limits the amount of compensation that can be awarded to a victim of medical malpractice in one circumstance.
 In wrongful death cases, there is a cap of $500,000 on noneconomic damages.
 Additionally, Maine also employs a shared fault rule, meaning that if you are found at least partially liable for your injuries, your compensation may be reduced or eliminated.
 If you fail to follow instructions from your medical care provider, for example, the shared fault rule could apply to your case.

-Allow Us to Handle Your Case for the Compensation You Deserve
+Allow Us to Handle Your Case And Let Us Help You the Compensation You Deserve

 Wrongful Death Claims in the State of Maine